NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **normalScale** (float, range [-10, 10], default 1.0)

     The normalScale factor allows to change the strength of the normal map effect.
 A value of 0.0 effectively disables the normalMap.
 (Don't do that though.
-Just disable the normalTexture above which is faster.)
+Just disable the normalTexture above which is faster).
 See comments on normal orientations inside the caveats.
 If the normal map looks inside out, try the negative normalScale value instead.

 * **occlusionTexture** (boolean)